ghga-de/milestones-docs/19-pied-raven/technical_specification.md

 - one or more minimal test cases that set up certain states in the infrastructure and simulate a basic user journey involving all the services

 ## Optional User Journeys:
+### Integrate with and adapt adjacent services
+Both the Encryption Key Store and the Interrogation Room depend on (synchronous and asynchronous) communication with other services.
+Interaction with the respective service on side of the caller/receiver is not implemented yet.
+Check and adjust all of the following services:

+1. Upload Controller - outbound event signaling file upload completed to Interrogation Room
+2. Upload Controller - handling of failure event from Interrogation Room
+3. Internal File Registry - handling of success event from Interrogation Room
+4. Download Controller - request and receive envelope, attach envelope to outgoing file cotent
+## User Journeys that are not part of this Epic:
-### 1. Decide on user public key propagation/storage/retrieval mechanism
+### Decide on user public key propagation/storage/retrieval mechanism
 Currently a user's public key is piped through the interrogation room into the encryption key store.
 We need to discuss specifics of public key propagation and storage, as this permeates some of the models/events and issues like source of truth and expulsion of keys need to be resolved.
 However, this might be more fitting to consider in conjunction with a refactoring step for integration with the auth story.
-## User Journeys that are not part of this Epic:

 ## API Definitions: